 AI (whatever that means) is all the rage now.
-While I have been using Claude Code at work for a few months, I have been reluctant to use such tools on my side projects - I am unfortunately a perfectionist, and not knowing every bit (pun intended) of my projects does not feel right.
-However, that means it takes ages to get anything done, because it is never perfect, and I never finish anything, and I drop the projects after a few months, and, and.
+While I have been using Claude Code at work for a few months, I have been reluctant to use such tools for my side projects - I am unfortunately a perfectionist, and not knowing every bit (pun intended) of my projects does not feel right.
+However, that means it takes ages to get anything done, because it is never perfect, and I never finish anything, and I drop the projects after a few months, and, and, and.
 Bummer.

 Back to last week.

-I have been learning Korean for a few months, and something that constantly botters me is writing Hangul on my computer.
+I have been learning Korean for a few months, and something that constantly botters me is writing Hangul on my laptop.
 While Ubuntu can give you a nice virtual keyboard, it is clunky.
-Changing my keyboard layout to Korean does not really work, because my physical keyboard is kind of ASCII (English EU, or something like that), and well, I don’t want to physically modify it, so it is hard to guess what I am typing.
+Changing my keyboard layout to Korean does not really work, because my physical keyboard is kind of ASCII (English EU, or something like that), and well, I don’t want to physically modify it, so it is hard to know what I am typing.
 An external keyboard is a no go because my apartment is already cluttered.
-What is left are virtual keyboards on the web, but they are either ugly or riddled with ads. 🤮 I had no other choice other than create my own virtual Korean keyboard.
+What is left are virtual keyboards on the web, but they are either ugly or riddled with ads. 🤮 As a programmer, I had no other choice other than create my own virtual Korean keyboard.

 I started my project the old way, bootstraping a React + Typescript project, and researched how keyboard layouts in Korea look like.
-The standard layout is called Dubeolsik, and matches the layout I had setup on my Samsung phone, so it seemed like a sensible choice.
+The standard layout is called Dubeolsik, and matches the layout I had setup in my Samsung phone, so it seemed like a sensible choice.
 Just like this blog, I used PicoCSS to give it a bit of style, and drafted the UI.
 I hardcoded the mapping between the Latin characters and their Hangul counterparts (jamo, thankfully there is an Unicode Block for them), and called it a day.

 Initial prototype

 Basically, I used the agent to augment my capabilities and to automate boring work, while still retaining ownership of the artifacts produced by it.
 And before the pitchforks are raised: when I say boring work, it is not that I don’t find joy in writing code, but that my real reward is solving a problem, and code is just a means to that.
-Moreover, and perhaps most importantly, vibing let me:

 1. validate the editor implementation using a state machine without spending ∞ hours.